-Vegan Mac and Cheese Recipe (Cashew-Free!) — A dairy-free and plant-based mac & cheese recipe that doesn't require any prep or nuts for a quick & easy healthy dinner idea that is full of protein, fiber, and plant power!
+Vegan Mac and Cheese Recipe (Cashew-Free!) -- A dairy-free and plant-based mac & cheese recipe that doesn't require any prep or nuts.
+A quick & easy healthy dinner idea that is full of protein, fiber, and plant power!

 I received free samples of Banza mentioned in this post.
 By posting this recipe I am entering a recipe contest sponsored by Banza and am eligible to win prizes associated with the contest.
 I was not compensated for my time.
 Thanks for supporting the partners that keep Sinful Nutrition running!

 As much as I loathe melty, stringy dairy cheese, I equally huff at vegan "cheez" that calls for a pound and a half of soaked, sprouted, baptized, what have you nuts, and/or an ingredient list that gives a CVS receipt a run for its money.
 Delicious?
 Yes, most times it is.
 Would I actually make it though?
 99.99% of the time, no. So I had to make one that fit the Sinful Nutrition bill!

 What makes this vegan mac and cheese delicious and healthy

 - Banza pasta shells (or your favorite pasta shell)